SCA New York State Parks Corps

-Created in 2017, SCA’s New York State Parks Corps program engages enthusiastic conservationists to provide critical environmental education and stewardship in the Allegany, Finger Lakes, and Thousand Islands regions of New York State.
+Created in 2017, SCA’s New York State Parks Corps program engages enthusiastic conservationists to provide critical environmental education and stewardship throughout the New York State Parks system.

-The New York State Parks Corps program is a ten-month residential program focusing on environmental education, trail maintenance and construction, and wildlife management.
-Members serve in teams of three to five, supervised day-to-day by the New York State Oﬃce of Parks, Recreation, and Historic Preservation staff in each region.
+The New York State Parks Corps program is a ten-month residential program focusing on environmental education, trail maintenance and construction, invasive species removal, and dune restoration.
+Members live with one to five other members in a state park and are supervised day-to-day by the New York State Oﬃce of Parks, Recreation, and Historic Preservation staff.

-Projects include new trail construction, environmental education and interpretation, volunteer coordinator, nuisance wildlife control, and much more.
+Projects include new trail construction, environmental education and interpretation, volunteer coordinator, invasive species removal, dune restoration, and more.
 Parks Corps members share a residential community where they live and work alongside one another for the duration of the season.
-They gather together for trainings and events in a central location regularly, and develop a sense of comradery and shared experience.
+They gather together for trainings and events, explore New York State Parks, and develop a sense of comradery and shared experience.